Likhita-04/Churn_Prediction/README.md

-# Churn_Prediction
+# Churn Prediction

-Introduction
-Customer churn is a critical issue for many industries, where businesses lose clients to competitors or dissatisfaction.
-This project focuses on building machine learning models to predict customer churn, helping businesses identify at-risk customers and take proactive measures.
+Customer churn is a critical issue across industries where businesses lose clients due to dissatisfaction or competition.
+This project aims to build machine learning models to predict customer churn, enabling businesses to identify at-risk customers and take proactive measures to retain them.

+## Project Workflow
-The project workflow involves:
+The project follows these steps:
-Data Preprocessing: Cleaning and transforming raw data.
+1. **Data Preprocessing**: Cleaning and transforming raw data to prepare it for analysis.

-Exploratory Data Analysis (EDA): Understanding key relationships between features and churn.
+2. **Exploratory Data Analysis (EDA)**: Gaining insights into customer behavior and identifying key relationships between features and churn.

-Feature Engineering: Enhancing the dataset with new features.
+3. **Feature Engineering**: Creating new features, encoding categorical variables, and scaling numerical data to improve model performance.

-Modeling: Training several machine learning models.
+4. **Modeling**: Training several machine learning models to predict churn.

-Model Evaluation: Comparing model performance using various metrics.
+5. **Model Evaluation**: Comparing model performance using various metrics.

-Insights and Interpretation: Understanding the key drivers of churn based on model results.
+6. **Insights and Interpretation**: Understanding the key drivers of churn based on model results.

-Techniques Used
+## Techniques Used

-Exploratory Data Analysis (EDA) Visualization: Histograms, bar plots, and correlation heatmaps revealed patterns in customer behavior, such as: Higher churn rates for customers with month-to-month contracts.
-A strong correlation between high monthly charges and churn.
+### Exploratory Data Analysis (EDA)
+Visualizations such as histograms, bar plots, and correlation heatmaps revealed key patterns in customer behavior:
+- Higher churn rates for customers with month-to-month contracts.
+- A strong correlation between high monthly charges and churn.

+### Feature Engineering
-Feature Engineering New Features: Created tenure categories to help capture the effect of customer loyalty.
-One-hot Encoding: Categorical features like contract type, payment method, and internet service were converted into numerical values for model input.
-Scaling: Numerical features such as monthly charges were scaled to improve model performance
+- **New Features**: Created tenure categories to capture the effect of customer loyalty.
+- **One-hot Encoding**: Converted categorical features like contract type, payment method, and internet service into numerical values.
+- **Scaling**: Scaled numerical features such as monthly charges to improve model performance.

+### Machine Learning Models
-Modeling Several machine learning models were applied:
+Several machine learning models were applied, including:

-Logistic Regression
+- Logistic Regression

-SVM
+- Support Vector Machine (SVM)

-Decision Tree
+- Decision Tree

-Random Forest
+- Random Forest

+## Key Insights
-Contract Type: Customers with month-to-month contracts were far more likely to churn.
+- **Contract Type**: Customers with month-to-month contracts were far more likely to churn.

-Monthly Charges: Higher monthly charges led to increased churn likelihood.
+- **Monthly Charges**: Higher monthly charges increased the likelihood of churn.

-Customer Tenure: Newer customers had a higher chance of churning.
+- **Customer Tenure**: Newer customers had a higher chance of churning.

-Paperless Billing: Slightly higher churn was seen among customers using paperless billing, possibly due to less frequent interaction with the company.
+- **Paperless Billing**: Slightly higher churn was observed among customers using paperless billing, possibly due to less frequent interaction with the company.

+---